The ciconia metric on the tangent bundle of an almost-Hermitian manifold: First developments

+With the input of the previous identity, we find $f'\lambda=h\papa{\Gamma}{\cz}$.
+This is the desired equation $-2f'=Kh$.
+Looking up again on (*) we find the desired result $\papa{a}{\cz}=0$.
+The previous conclusions also follow immediately from $w=0$ in (*), but we wish to avoid such argument. \end{proof}

-These imply $\papa{\varphi}{z}=w\Gamma\papa{\varphi}{w}$.
-Using this either on $\overline{a}$, on $h$, or on both, the proof continues with the analysis of the system for $\dx\omega_{f,a,h}=0$ in Proposition \ref{prop_omegaclosedequation}.
-In case (vi) one has to further differentiate twice the system, with $\partial_w$ and $\partial_\cw$. \end{proof} The result is indeed global, although the system of PDE is local.
-More relevant, notice we end up with the following two inclusion diagrams
+The result is indeed global, although the system of PDE is local.
+Notice we end up with the following two inclusion diagrams

+In sum, each and every of the above cases is described by (iii) or (vi).

-We observe, as complement of case (iv) of the Theorem, that if $K>0$, then we have $f_1<0,\ f_0>0,\ r^2\in[0,-\frac{f_0}{f_1}[$ and so the ciconia metric is defined only on a disk-bundle and is non-complete (on the fibres the metric is Euclidean because $h$ is constant); if $K=0$, then $f=f_0$ and $a$ is bounded; finally, if $K<0$, then we deduce $f_1>0$.
+We observe, as supplement of case (iv) of the Theorem, that if $K>0$, then we have $f_1<0,\ f_0>0,\ r^2\in[0,-\frac{f_0}{f_1}[$ and so the ciconia metric is defined only on a disk-bundle and is non-complete (on the fibres the metric is Euclidean because $h$ is constant); if $K=0$, then $f=f_0$ and $a$ is bounded (hence constant if $M$ is compact); finally, if $K<0$, then we deduce $f_1>0$.
 Now we also observe case (iii) returns to case (i) once we ask that $fh-|a|^2$ should be a constant: because $h$ cannot vary along the fibres.
 Hence the following example is surprisingly interesting here.

 \begin{prop} For any open set $\calu\subset\C$ and any $a\in\cinf{\calu}$ holomorphic in $z$, the Hermitian metric on $\calu\times\C$